The Real NHL Expansion Markets Are in Europe

 Alexander Ovechkin, Washington Capitals (Jess Starr/The Hockey Writers)

 London, England should be considered.
-While you don’t exactly think of a hockey-town when thinking of London, there’s lots about the city to make it a viable option.
+While you don’t exactly think of a hockey town when thinking of London, there’s lots about the city to make it a viable option.
 In the first NHL trip overseas, in 1938, London was host to the Montreal Canadiens and Detroit Red Wings.
 They also have the O2 Arena, one of the busiest arenas in the world with a capacity of 20,000.
 It doesn’t hurt that London has already had a hockey team already in the London Lions.
 In fact, they were founded by Detroit Red Wings owner at the time Bruce Norris with a vision of creating a league affiliated with the NHL in Europe.

 How Would the Scheduling Work?

 With that, we have our European teams.
 Now, how would scheduling work?
 Obviously, you can’t just plug these teams into the schedule as you would a new team in North America.
 The schedule would be a bit more difficult, but possible.
 As it is now, every NHL team goes on a long road trip on the other side of North America, so that’d be nothing new.
 A flight from New York to Los Angeles takes roughly six hours.
-In comparison, a flight from New York to Helsinki take about eight hours, so the difference is negligible.
+In comparison, a flight from New York to Helsinki takes about eight hours, so the difference is negligible.

 First, the European teams would form a third conference, so you would have the Western, Eastern and European conferences.
 This, of course, would depend on how many European teams there would be and if the NHL is set on all teams playing each other at least twice still.
 For argument’s sake, let’s say there will be four European teams.
 The game distribution would then look like this: